Federal Signal (FSS)

 Competitors of Federal Signal Corporation include Oshkosh (NYSE:OSK), Dover NYSE:DOV), and 3M ((NYSE:MMM).

-A company’s long-term sales performance is one signal of its overall quality.
+Examining a company’s long-term performance can provide clues about its quality.
 Any business can put up a good quarter or two, but many enduring ones grow for years.
-Luckily, Federal Signal’s sales grew at a solid 9% compounded annual growth rate over the last five years.
+Thankfully, Federal Signal’s 12.3% annualized revenue growth over the last five years was excellent.
 Its growth surpassed the average industrials company and shows its offerings resonate with customers, a great starting point for our analysis.

 Federal Signal Quarterly Revenue

 We can better understand the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-Federal Signal’s backlog reached $1.10 billion in the latest quarter and averaged 10.8% year-on-year growth over the last two years.
+Federal Signal’s backlog reached $992 million in the latest quarter and averaged 4.3% year-on-year growth over the last two years.
 Because this number is lower than its revenue growth, we can see the company fulfilled orders at a faster rate than it added new orders to the backlog.
 This implies Federal Signal was operating efficiently but raises questions about the health of its sales pipeline.
 Federal Signal Backlog

-Looking ahead, sell-side analysts expect revenue to grow 9% over the next 12 months, a deceleration versus the last two years.
-Despite the slowdown, this projection is commendable and implies the market sees success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 11.1% over the next 12 months, similar to its two-year rate.
+This projection is admirable and suggests the market is baking in success for its products and services.

 6. Gross Margin & Pricing Power

 Federal Signal has bad unit economics for an industrials company, giving it less room to reinvest and develop new offerings.
-As you can see below, it averaged a 26.1% gross margin over the last five years.
-That means Federal Signal paid its suppliers a lot of money ($73.92 for every $100 in revenue) to run its business.
+As you can see below, it averaged a 26.6% gross margin over the last five years.
+Said differently, Federal Signal had to pay a chunky $73.43 to its suppliers for every $100 in revenue.
 Federal Signal Trailing 12-Month Gross Margin

 7. Operating Margin